strudel-science/strudel-kit/docs/getting-started/5-customize-taskflow.md

-TODO: Outline:

-Remove an element
-Add a custom panel
-Add a custom page
-  Potentially a glossary but may hold off on this step

 # Customize Your Task Flow

 Now that you have set up your initial task flow let's customize some of the content within it.
 In this section you will learn how to remove, add, and edit sections in a task flow page.